DeProdigy/GACodeChallenge/README.md

 <h2>Hello</h2>

-<h4>This is a solution to one of the General Assembly's code challenges -- Lorem Ipsum Generator</h4>
+<h4>This is the solution to one of the General Assembly's code challenges -- Lorem Ipsum Generator</h4>
 ___

 <h6>Run app.rb in your terminal</h6>